Skip to content

 def transform_count_word(*, values: list[str], word: str) -> int:

-"""T: Count occurrences of a word across strings (case-insensitive).
+"""T: Count occurrences of a word across all strings (case-insensitive).

 values: List of strings to search.